open-policy-agent/opa/docs/docs/kafka-authorization.md

 ## Steps

-### 1. Bootstrap the tutorial environment using Docker Compose.
+### 1. Bootstrap the tutorial environment using Docker Compose

 First, let's create some directories.
 We'll create one for our policy files, a second one for built bundles, and a third one or the OPA authorizer plugin.